freerange/site/soups/blog/recap-1-0.markdown

 Recap 1.0
 =========

 It was way back in [week 138](/week-138) that we first mentioned tomafro-deploy.
-Almost year later, and with a name change along the way, I'm pleased to announce the 1.0 release of [recap](https://github.com/freerange/recap).
+Almost a year later, and with a name change along the way, I'm pleased to announce the 1.0 release of [recap](https://github.com/freerange/recap).

 In case you don't know, recap is an opinionated set of Capistrano recipes, designed to replace the default capistrano deployment.
 Its main features are: